-John Deere and Volocopter are presenting the first large drone adapted for agricultural use at AGRITECHNICA.
+John Deere and Volocopter are presenting the first large drone adapted for the drones in agriculture use at AGRITECHNICA.

 A demonstrator model of the VoloDrone equipped with a John Deere crop protection sprayer, which is ready for its first field flight, can be seen in the Future Technology Zone at the show.